In the context of cognitive psychology, which of the following be... | Study Prep in Pearson+

-In the context of cognitive psychology, which of the following best defines convergent thinking as studied in AP Psychology?
+In the context of cognitive psychology, which of the following best defines cognition?

 A